Academics, Application and Selection

 Yes, you must submit an application for each program that you want to apply for.
 As part of the application form in GPS, you will be asked to select whether you are applying to more than one program and which program is your first and your second choice.

-Yes, it counts as an LA.
-SPA 207S does not fulfill a distribution requirement.
+Yes, both SPA 207S and SPA 310S fulfill a distribution requirement.

 Can the courses be taken pass/fail?